 Knoxville, Tennessee 37996-2400

-For more information on Design Matters, please contact Amy Burns, Advisor at firstname.lastname@example.org.
+For more information on Design Matters, please contact Julie Beckman, director of student services at firstname.lastname@example.org.
 Information about the upcoming 2014 camp are forthcoming.

 Follow us the Design Matters Facebook page to see updates, stories, and images about the camp.